The Measured Scoop

 Preparing the herb butter

-- Soft, room temperature butter is the key to this coming together well.
-To speed up the process, grate the butter on a cheese grater and leave it in a warm space.
+• Soft, room temperature butter is the key to this coming together well.
+If the butter is refrigerated, speed up the softening process by grating it on a cheese grater and leaving it in a warm area.

 Remove turkey packaging

-- Remove the turkey breast roast from all of the packaging, including the white netting, and discard.
+• Remove the turkey breast roast from all packaging, including the white netting, and discard it.

 Set up the roasting pan